The 11-step technical SEO checklist for website mastery

 • Organic Performance: Conduct a thorough SEO performance analysis by examining rankings and traffic for your priority keywords to pinpoint pages underperforming due to technical issues.

-• Core Web Vitals: Record LCP, FID, and CLS scores to establish performance thresholds.
+• Core Web Vitals: Record LCP, INP, and CLS scores to establish performance thresholds.

 • Crawl Waste Analysis: Use on-page SEO analysis tools like Ahrefs’ Site Audit to identify low-value pages (e.g., tags, duplicates) consuming crawl resources.